nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 ### 3. GPU Tier

+!!! info "Information"

     NERC also supports the most demanding workloads including Artificial Intelligence (AI), Machine Learning (ML) training and Deep Learning modeling, simulation, data analytics, data visualization, distributed databases, and more.
 For such demanding workloads, the NERC’s GPU based distributed computing flavor is recommended, which is integrated to a specialized hardware such as GPUs that produce unprecedented performance boosts for technical computing workloads.

 There are two flavors within the GPU tier, one featuring older **NVidia K80s** and the newer **NVidia A100s technology**.